benslamahassen/toDoApp/README.md

 ### Endpoints

 The server runs on port 3000.
-You can change it in /lib/server.ts
+You can change it in /lib/server.ts.
+Also it runs over HTTPS so use the link : `https://localhost:3000`

 - Fetch all Tasks :
 	- GET /task